dgudim2/obsidian_vault/uni/Computer architecture/Processor.md

 - [[#Processor Terminology|Processor]] runs [[#Fetch-execute cycle|fetch-execute]] indefinitely
 - Software must plan next step
 - **Two possibilities** when the *last step* of computation finishes
-	- On smallest embedded systems: code enters a loop for testing for a change in input
+	- On smallest [[Processor#Embedded system processors|embedded systems]]: code enters a loop for testing for a change in input
 	- Larger systems: OS runs an infinite loop
-- & Note: to reduce *power consumption*, hardware may provide a way to put CPU to sleep until [[IO|I/O]] activity occurs
+- @ Note: to reduce *power consumption*, hardware may provide a way to put CPU to sleep until [[IO|I/O]] activity occurs

 ## Starting a processor